TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/forms_advanced.md

 You'll use dropdowns a lot to populate the association of a model, e.g. the author of a Post.
 In the next section, we'll talk about how to actually create both model objects from within a single form.

-*Note: If you've used the `s123imple_form` gem, it has its own way of handling collections of objects which is a bit different (supposedly `s123impler`) than this.*
+*Note: If you've used the `simple_form` gem, it has its own way of handling collections of objects which is a bit different (supposedly `simpler`) than this.*

 ### Nested forms